This post may contain affiliate links.

 Tjapukai also has a night program where they focus on face painting and traditional aboriginal dance.
 The night show includes dinner buffet and welcome drink.

 There is a café and toilets on site.
-Wheelchair access is provided to the park and a lot of high quality play equipment for kids from babies to tweens.
+Wheelchair access is provided to the park and there is a lot of high-quality play equipment for kids from babies to tweens.
+We’re working on a dedicated Things to do in Cairns with kids post.

 Inland there are fresh-water swimming holes and waterfalls without crocodiles.
 We also have a small water park.
-We have a full post of swimming spots near Cairns here. including Crystal Cascades, Mossman Gorge and Millaa Millaa falls on the Tablelands.
+We have a full post of swimming spots near Cairns here. including Crystal Cascades, Mossman Gorge, and Millaa Millaa Falls on the Tablelands.
+Do as the locals do and find a safe swimming hole to cool off.

 Cairns Botanic Gardens